wazuh/wazuh-documentation/source/user-manual/log-analysis/manual_log.rst

 Wazuh Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The Manager monitorize everything in real time.
 Inside the manager, three phases can be distinguished:

 - **Decode**: that extracts known fields from the log message, identifies key information (SRC IP, username...).
 - **Analyze**: next step is to check if any of the rules that are internally stored, matches.